Welcome to our School Council Page!

 - Develop good relationships and listen to opinions and ideas of those around us.

-We hold our meetings every fortnight in the intervention room behind the stage with Miss Hamilton.
+We hold our meetings at least twice every half term in the intervention room behind the stage with Miss Hamilton (KS2) and Miss Spencer (KS1)

 The School Council policy outlines the aims, principles and strategies for the School Council at Windmill.
 This policy was formulated by the Link Teacher and School Council representatives.
 If you would like a copy of the School Council policy, you can ask at the school reception and they can provide one for you.